-- [5.1.F] The Cloud Services Agreement shall determine the terms under which the CSP shall process personal data on behalf of the Customer. - [5.1.G] The Cloud Services Agreement shall determine the terms under which the CSP can engage sub-processors in the delivery of the Cloud Service to the Customer.
+[5.1.F] The Cloud Services Agreement shall determine the terms under which the CSP shall process Customer Personal Data on behalf of the Customer.

+[5.1.G] The Cloud Services Agreement shall determine the terms under which the CSP can engage subprocessors in the delivery of the Cloud Service to the Customer.